Khano Smith: International career

 Smith made his debut for Bermuda in a December 2003 friendly match against Barbados and earned a total of 33 caps, scoring 10 goals.
 He represented his country in 13 FIFA World Cup qualification matches.

 International goals

-Managerial Career
+Managerial career

 Smith was named assistant coach for Orlando Pride in the National Women's Soccer League in December 2015.
 On 18 December 2018, Smith joined the technical staff of expansion club Birmingham Legion FC ahead of their first season in the USL Championship.

 Smith was announced as the first-ever head coach and general manager of Rhode Island FC on March 8, 2023.
+Smith coached Rhode Island FC to the 5th seed in the regular season, and a loss in the Championship Final in their first season as a club.
+They lost to the Colorado Springs Switchbacks 3-0 in the final.